Potassium is an essential body cation, which has a normal plasma concentration of 3.5-5.5 mmol/L.

 All patients with moderate or severe hypokalaemia should have a 12 lead ECG.
 An ECG should also be ordered in those with co-morbidities and those with a rapid or large drop in their potassium levels.
 Patients with ECG changes require senior review, a peri-arrest or arrest call should be made for those with unstable arrhythmias.

-An example would be SANDO-K (potassium chloride with potassium bicarbonate), two tablets, three times a day for mild hypokalaemia and two tablets, four times a day for moderate hypokalaemia.
+An example would be SANDO-K (potassium chloride with potassium bicarbonate), two tablets, three times a day.
 Each SANDO-K tablet contains 12 mmol of K+ and 8 mmol of Cl-.
 Patients should have regular repeat blood tests.

-Patients with severe hypokalaemia or symptomatic patients require intravenous replacement with 40 mmol of KCL in 1 litre of normal saline.
+Patients with severe hypokalaemia or who are symptomatic require intravenous replacement typically with 40 mmol of KCL in 1 litre of normal saline.
 The maximal rate on a normal ward is 10 mmol of potassium an hour.
 A repeat blood test should be sent after each bag of replacement.

 Have comments about these notes?
 Leave us feedback